 Let your students consider: What is something you wish you knew a couple years ago?
 What’s something you’d like to tell your younger self?
 While reviewing a few grammar points, students can prepare a short video in which they give advice to younger students.

 A pentina is a poem in which the same five words are repeated (each stanza) at the end of the line.
 Crafting such a poem means using the same words in different ways, so this is a good way to practice using words with multiple meanings or words that can be different parts of speech.

 Students can create characters that they’ll use throughout the year.
-Each month, the character progresses a little closer to their goal, but in the meantime, they can be used to answer questions and for other activities, providing different experiences, skills, and limitations from what the students themselves have.
+Each month, the character progresses a little closer to their goal, but in the meantime, they can be used to answer questions and for other activities.
 The possibilities are wide open.